jadecobra/python_tdd_exercises/source/data_structures/dictionaries/calculator_vi.rst

 test_calculator_functions
 *********************************************************************************

-I want to use a dictionary_ to write one test that covers all the :ref:`4 calculator functions<how to make a calculator part 1>`
+I want to use a dictionary_ to write one test that covers all the :ref:`4 calculator functions: addition, subtraction, division and multiplication<how to make a calculator part 1>`

 =================================================================================
 :green:`RED`: make it pass